openhab/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 Discovery is supported for RadioRA 2.
 Discovered RadioRA 2 main repeaters will use the default lutron/integration credentials.
 This can be changed in the main repeater thing configuration.

+**Note:** discovery of devices paired with a bridge should work on systems other than Radio RA 2; however, the bridge itself will need to be manually added as bridge discovery is only supported for Radio RA 2.

 ## Binding Configuration

 This binding does not require any special configuration.